-At work, at school or college, at home or even while commuting most of us spend large parts of our day sitting.
-Unfortunately, I have found sitting down all day and concentrating on a screen is THE most common reason I see people every day for neck, shoulder and lower back problems.
+At work, school or college, at home or even while commuting, most of us spend large parts of our day sitting.
+Unfortunately, I have found that sitting down all day and concentrating on a screen is THE most common reason I see people every day for neck, shoulder and lower back problems.

 Luckily there are a few basic things we can all do to help combat this.
 Here are a few helpful tips to keep in mind:

 - Always take time to adjust your chair, particularly if you work in an office with a ‘hot desk’ policy.

 - Your seat should be adjusted to allow your feet to be placed flat on the ground, with your knees bent, making sure there is a gentle slope downwards from your hips to your knees.

 - Your eyes should be level with the top of the computer screen.
 This may mean you need to place the screen on a stand or a ream of paper to ensure it is at the right height.

 - You should feel supported when sitting in the chair.
 Your bottom and shoulder blade should be touching the backrest.

 - You should use a chair with arm rests if possible, making sure that your arms are flat and that your elbows are at 90o and level with the desk.

 - Your keyboard and screen should be straight in front of you, not to the side.

 - If you work at your desk for prolonged periods of time, get up regularly to give your spine a break.
 You should never sit at your desk for longer than 40 minutes.